Chicago Father Seeks Answers After Teen Son Shot in Head Was Covered With a Sheet While Still Alive

 Five people were trying to alert paramedics that Carey was still alive, he said.
 They were begging the first responders to do their jobs, he added.

-Fire Commissioner Jose Santiago has said the response by paramedics was under investigation, according to WLS.
-"We're looking into it right now," he said.
-"We're trying to piece everything together."
+Langford said the typical ambulance response time is five to eight minutes from the time the call comes in.
+Ambulances normally leave a scene within 10 minutes if a victim's wounds are as severe as those in this incident.
+The type of head injury suffered by Carey would be considered a so-called "load and go," according to Langford.

+Investigators will also determine who placed the sheet over Carey's body, he said.

-Police were also investigating.
+Police are also investigating.

 Carey was one of nine people killed in Chicago over the June 15 weekend, police said.